This article may contain compensated links. Please read disclaimer for more info.

 We have listed below the most common types of travel insurance for Paris and France.
 By understanding the pros and cons of each type of travel insurance, you can choose the best Paris travel insurance for you.

-If you are a European traveling to France or to other countries in Europe (actually to all EEA Countries + Switzerland) you may be ok with the European Health Insurance (EHIC) card.
+If you are traveling to Paris from one of the EEA Countries or Switzerland), you may be ok with the European Health Insurance (EHIC) card.
 This healthcare card is free, you can order it online, and it will basically give you the same rights as in your own country’s healthcare system.

-» Notice that this card is not a travel insurance policy.
-It is a healthcare card, so you will be covered only for the medical part of your trip.
+However, this is a healthcare card – not a travel insurance policy –, so you will be covered only for the medical part of your trip.
 Also, it is important to understand how much (%) of the medical expenses your healthcare system covers if you have an accident abroad.

 As a partner of insurance giant Tokio Marine, SafetyWing offers travelers insurance that is a combination of medical and travel-related coverage.

 SafetyWing covers you in case of an accident or sickness while you are outside your home country, as well as coverage for travel delay, lost checked luggage, emergency response, natural disasters, and personal liability.

 If you are looking for good traveling insurance for Paris, SafetyWing is worth considering.
 SafetyWing insures trips from 5 days to several years.
 You can kick off your travel insurance plan with SafetyWing any time, even when already on the road.
 For longer trips, it’s set up with recurring monthly payments, and you can cancel it at any time without penalty.